 Each classroom is staffed by one Early Childhood Education (ECE) Instructional Specialist, who acts as the supervising teacher, and two ECE Instructional Apprentices, who act as assistant teachers.
 Assistant teachers must have completed a minimum of 12 units in child development and (ideally) have completed the student internship prior to their teaching appointment.
 Our supervising teachers actually have, or are in the process of completing, their Master's degrees in child development.
 The education, training, and experience of center staff are prime factors contributing to overall program quality.
+Beginning Fall 2014, ECE Instructional Apprentices must also be full-time MiraCosta students, enrolled in 12 or more units.

 Our preschool classrooms enroll no more than 22 children daily while maintaining a teacher/child ratio no higher than 1:8.
 Our younger preschool classroom (Room #3) enrolls no more than 18 children daily and maintains a teacher/child ratio no higher than 1:6.
 The toddler classrooms enroll as many as 12 (Room #1) or 15 children (Room #2) each day and maintains a teacher/child ratio of no higher than 1:5.